Skip to main content

 • Wentworth students may earn an M.S. in Facility Management in only one year beyond graduating with their B.S.
 Building Sciences (4+1)

-• Wentworth students may earn a M.Arch. in Architecture in only two years beyond graduating their B.S. in Building Sciences (4+2)
+• Wentworth students may earn a M.Arch. in Architecture in only two years beyond graduating with their B.S. in Building Sciences (4+2)

 STEM Program Designation